binxio/cfn-postgresql-user-provider/docs/Custom::PostgresDBUser.md

 - `Name` - of the user to create
 - `Password` - of the user
+- `PasswordParameterName` - name of the parameter in the store containing the password of the user
 - `WithDatabase` - [true|false] if a database is to be created with the same name
 - `DeletionPolicy` - [Retain|Drop] when the resource is deleted
 - `Database` - connection information of the database owner